mhx/dwarfs/doc/dwarfs.md

   monitoring enabled.
 Available components include `fuse`, `filesystem_v2` and `inode_reader_v2`.

+- `--man`:
+  If the project was built with support for built-in manual pages, this option will show the manual page.
+If supported by the terminal and a suitable pager (e.g. `less`) is found, the manual page is displayed in the pager.

 There's two particular FUSE options that you'll likely need at some point, e.g. when trying to set up an `overlayfs` mount on top of a DwarFS image: